Thanush-07/Password-strength-Analyzer/README.md

-# 🔐 Password Strength Checker
+# 🔐 Password Strength Analyzer

 A web application that checks whether a password is **Strong**, **Medium**, or **Weak** based on predefined security rules.
 Built using **HTML**, **CSS**, and **Django**.